Sherine El-Zeiny

 Sherine Ahmed El-Zeiny (شيرين أحمد الزيني; born 23 February 1991) is a Dutch-Egyptian artistic gymnast.
-Born in the Netherlands, El Zeiny trained all of her gymnastics career in the Netherlands, but she competed for her parent's homeland Egypt in numerous international tournaments since 2007, including three editions of the Summer Olympics (2008, 2012, and 2016).
+Born in the Netherlands, El Zeiny trained all of her gymnastics career in the Netherlands, but she competed for her parents' homeland Egypt in numerous international tournaments since 2007, including three editions of the Summer Olympics (2008, 2012, and 2016).
 Representing Egypt, she won nine gold medals at the African Games and African Championships between 2007 and 2016.
 These include two team gold medals at the African Championships, in 2012 and 2016.

 Early life

 El-Zeiny was born on 23 February 1991, in Alphen aan den Rijn, Netherlands, to Egyptian parents.
 Her mother, Eman Roshdy, played tennis, and her father, Ahmed El-Zeiny, played squash.
 She began taking gymnastics classes regularly at the age of six after a trainer at her school gym noticed her talent.